Robert Spalding: Military career

 From February 2018, Spalding has been the Special Assistant to the Vice Chief of Staff, U.S. Air Force, at the Pentagon.
 On the same year, he retired from the military at the rank of brigadier general.

 Political career

 Since his retirement from the military in 2018, he has since been notable as a critic of the Chinese Communist Party.

-Spalding served as a board member of We Build the Wall, the fundraising group which saw four of its members, including a former advisor to President Trump, Steve Bannon, indicted on fraud charges on August 20, 2020, “I would like to wait and see what happens.
+Spalding served as a board member of We Build the Wall, the fundraising group which saw four of its members, including a former counselor to President Trump, Steve Bannon, indicted on fraud charges on August 20, 2020, “I would like to wait and see what happens.
 It is the case that we’re presumed innocent until proven guilty,” Spalding told the Guardian when allegations of fraud surfaced.
 “If it is proven true of course I would be disappointed.”
 Bannon was later pardoned by Trump, in one of the President's final acts in office, but two members of the group indicted with Bannon pled guilty, while the third was convicted.